Codex Conventions

 title | Human-readable name |

-type | What kind of document (see types below) |
+type | Entity type from the taxonomy (see below) |

 created | Creation date |